joaobraun/joaobraun-v1/README.md

 # Future
-Although is good to put things in practice, I think I have to step up and I will replace this in the future.
-All things considered this was created in the beginning of my journey as a software developer, I'm still in it but I'll make it better.
+Although is good to put things in practice, this is now officially deprecated.
+All things considered this was created in the beginning of my journey as a software developer.
+The page is still acessible from <a href="https://joaobraun.github.io/joaobraun-old/">here!</a>